Towada Barayaki

 I definitely want to eat this when I go to Aomori!
 B-class gourmet food that you can't find in other prefectures!
 5 selections

-When asked about Aomori Prefecture's famous ingredients, most people would likely answer apples.
+When asked about Aomori Prefecture's famous ingredients, most people would probably answer apples.
+However, Aomori Prefecture has many other famous ingredients, such as garlic, Chinese yam, and tuna.

-However, Aomori Prefecture has many famous ingredients such as garlic, long yam, and tuna.
-This time, we would like to introduce you to the B-class gourmet food in Aomori, which is a hot topic when the Tohoku Shinkansen line opens, and it is no exaggeration to say that it is a treasure trove of ingredients.
+This time, we will introduce B-class gourmet food from Aomori, which is a hot topic with the opening of the Tohoku Shinkansen and is no exaggeration to say is a treasure trove of ingredients.

 1. Towada Barayaki